Filing a Lemon Law Claim in Georgia

 Options when the manufacturer doesn’t attempt a final repair or fails to fix it

 If the manufacture does not respond to your final repair notice or cannot repair the defect during the final repair attempt, you are entitled to receive a refund or a replacement.
 You can request a replacement or refund through the manufacturer.
 If it refuses, you can pursue a replacement or a Georgia lemon law buyback by going through your manufacturer’s certified arbitration process or the state’s arbitration program.
-Before you can file a lemon law lawsuit or participate in Georgia’s state-run arbitration program, you are required to go through your manufacturer’s arbitration program if it has one, an experienced Georgia Lemon Law Attorney can help you with this process and advise as to your rights under Georgia’s Lemon Law and other consumer protection laws.
+Before you can file a lemon law lawsuit or participate in Georgia’s state-run arbitration program, you are required to go through your manufacturer’s arbitration program if it has one.
+An experienced Georgia Lemon Law Attorney can help you with this the lemon law claim process and advise as to your rights under Georgia’s Lemon Law and other consumer protection laws.